We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Most of us have at least one phone, tablet, or laptop gathering dust in a closet.
-Here are a few ideas for what you can do with that old piece of tech, any of which can be tackled no matter what your level of technical know-how.
+Here are a few ideas for what you can do with that old piece of tech, any of which are possible regardless of your level of technical know-how.

-No matter how slow your phone or laptop has become, unless the hardware really is dated beyond help, you should be able to get a simple e-reader app up and running on it.
+No matter how slow your phone or laptop has become, you should be able to get a simple e-reader app up and running on it—unless the hardware really is dated beyond help.
 You can then use it as a portable e-reader, whether you’re opening up e-books stored locally or finding them on the web.
 An app like Calibre for computers or the Kindle apps for pretty much any device can help you find content to read, as well as the native e-reading apps provided by Google and Apple.
-If you own an actual physical Kindle e-reader, then the mobile Kindle app for iOS, Android, and the web lets you pick up where you left off.
+If you own an actual, physical Kindle e-reader, and switch between that and your repurposed device, the mobile Kindle app for iOS, Android, and the web will let you pick up where you left off.

 Even if your aging device can’t do anything except sit on a desk and look sorry for itself, you can still use it as a radio thanks to the wonders of the web.
-Pretty much every radio station out there these days has an online stream you can tap into, and it won’t use up much of your internet bandwidth.
-Of the mobile apps out there, TuneIn Radio is one of the best we’ve come across, and it’ll work across pretty much any device out there.
+Pretty much every radio station out there has an online stream you can tap into, and it won’t use up much of your internet bandwidth.
+Of the mobile apps available, TuneIn Radio (free for iOS, iPadOS, and Android) is one of the best we’ve come across, and it’ll work across pretty much any device.
 No matter what your taste in music (or talk shows), you should be able to find something of interest.
-And if you pay for the pro version, you can remove the ads and get some other goodies.
+And if you pay for the Premium version, you can remove the ads and get some other goodies.

-If none of the above appeal, then don’t just throw out your old device or leave it to gather dust—recycle it instead.
+If none of the above appeal, don’t just throw out your old device or leave it to gather dust—recycle it instead.
 Unfortunately, e-recycling isn’t part of your usual curbside pickup.
-The best place to start is with whoever made your gadget: Dell, Apple, Samsung, and several other major companies have recycling programs that are simple to use, and may get you some cash back too.
+The best place to start is with whoever made your gadget: Dell, Apple, Samsung, and other major companies have recycling programs that are simple to use, and may get you some cash back too.
 Otherwise, there are local recycling options, which will vary depending on where you live.
-For more information, follow this guide to recycling options that you should be able to access no matter where you call home.
+For more information, we have a guide to recycling options that you should be able to access no matter where you call home.
 These programs should make sure the electronics and materials used in your old gadgets are disposed of in a way that’s kind to the environment.
 Just make sure to wipe any personal information before handing over your devices.
-After that, it’s time to think about buying some replacements…
+After that, it’s time to think about buying some replacements.